Category 2 Centres (LAC)

 - Sharing specialist expertise with UNESCO, in particular with the World Heritage Centre, and cooperating with UNESCO's intergovernmental committees in the field of heritage, as well as other institutions.

-The Category 2 Centre at Zacatecas was created with a view to assisting Mexico and the Member States of Central America and the Caribbean to implement the 1972 World Heritage Convention.
+The Centre was created to support and assist Mexico and the Member States of Central America and the Caribbean in the implementation of the 1972 World Heritage Convention.

-It will comply with the relevant provisions of the Operational Guidelines, including those relating to the Global Strategy for a representative, balanced and credible World Heritage List (Paragraph 55), with an emphasis placed on the importance of regional studies and initiatives, and the need to support the process of regular reporting in order to "create a mechanism for regional cooperation and exchange of information and experience among States Parties on the implementation of the Convention and the conservation of World Heritage" (Paragraph 201).
-Another objective of the Zacatecas Centre will be contributing to the application of a International Training Strategy on World Cultural and Natural Heritage (Helsinki, 2001), which the World Heritage Committee believes is one of the main ways of achieving the strategic objective of "capacity-building" adopted in the 26th meeting of the Committee, held in Budapest in 2002.
+It will comply with the relevant provisions of the Operational Guidelines, including those relating to the Global Strategy for a representative, balanced and credible World Heritage List, with an emphasis placed on the importance of regional studies and initiatives, and the need to support the process of regular reporting in order to "create a mechanism for regional cooperation and exchange of information and experience among State Parties on the implementation of the Convention and the conservation of World Heritage".
+It will also contribute to the application of a International Training Strategy on World Cultural and Natural Heritage (Helsinki, 2001), which the World Heritage Committee believes is one of the main ways of achieving the strategic objective of "capacity-building" adopted in the 26th meeting of the Committee, held in Budapest in 2002.

 - Contribute to the strengthening of international cooperation, especially among Member States of the Region;